RevoSucks/mk64/README.md

 ## Progress

-Stage: Dissasembly
+Stage: Dissasembly (check n64split folder in this repo for YAML)

-Make: Needs making and linking
+Make: Needs making and linking (Check sm64MAKEFILE folder in this repo)

 ## Contributing